 ***** “The test was set up and organized so simply, I found it very easy to take.
 Very good!”

-If you have any questions, call Healthy.io’s Minuteful Kidney friendly customer service team at 844-688-5055, or visit www.minuteful.com/kidney.
+If you have any questions, call Healthy.io’s Minuteful Kidney friendly customer service team at 844-688-5055 or visit www.minuteful.com/kidney.

 Best wishes,